We are looking forward to a great season and hope you can join us again.

 Will there be food services?

 Yes, you can get something to eat here.
 Our full concession menu is available upstairs in the lodge.
-We ask that you spend less than 30 minutes to eat due to reduced seating capacity in upper lodge.
 We will also feature an outdoor outlet, the High Horse Coffee Hut, for coffee, hot chocolate, churros and other quick items.

 Will you be accepting cash?